-Common Snapping Turtle hatchlings on the Nokiidaa Trail, Ontario
+Common Snapping Turtle hatchlings on the Nokiidaa Trail in Ontario

-Common Snapping Turtle hatchlings on the Nokiidaa Trail, Ontario
+Common Snapping Turtle hatchlings on the Nokiidaa Trail in Ontario

 Early last fall, Bob and I wanted to introduce my sister and brother-in-law to a new trail system that we discovered earlier this year.
 It is called the Nokiidaa Trail, which in Ojibwa means “walking together”.
 The trail which links between the towns of Aurora, Newmarket, and East Gwillimbury is used by cyclists as well as walkers, and we were on wheels on this particular day.
 Well into our ride, I spotted something round and dark on the crushed rock surface of the bicycle trail, and nearly ran over what turned out to be a baby Common Snapping Turtle (Chelydra serpentina).
 In the immediate vicinity, we discovered four others lingering on the path.

 We were cycling the section from St. John’s Sideroad in Aurora, north through Newmarket and beyond.
 It is a highly interesting trail to walk or cycle because sections pass through forests, meadows and wetlands, as well as skirt town parks and green spaces.
 It is nice that the trail follows the East Holland River, which in this picture is just to the left of the trail about a distance of 50 feet (15 m) down a moderately-sloped bank.
 It was here on the trail where we found the turtles.

 For comparison, this is an adult Snapping Turtle that was discovered at my parents’ beach at Oxtongue Lake two summers ago.
 If you have ever seen an adult Snapping Turtle in person, you know that these large members of the Chelydridae family are quite fierce and look intimidating with their powerful beak-like jaws and snake-like head and neck.
 On top of that, their heads are large and their snouts are short.